Icy-Monster/Luau-Tips/README.md

     return math.random(Min * 100, Max * 100)/100
 end
 ```

+Here Min and Max are both numbers, and the return is also a number
 ## 3.4 How_To WriteVariable NAMES
 There are many ways of writing variable names such as: PascalCase, camelCase, snake_case and many more variations.